Education & Human Sciences College of Education & Human Sciences

 In recognition of outstanding academic excellence, the College of Education and Human Sciences recommends the bachelors degree With Distinction, With High Distinction and With Highest Distinction.
 All students graduating with distinction must meet the following criteria:

-• Eligibility is based on the cumulative grade point average of all credit hours taken at the University of Nebraska–Lincoln prior to the beginning of the term in which the student receives his or her degree.
+- Eligibility is based on the cumulative grade point average of all credit hours taken within the NU System including the University of Nebraska–Lincoln prior to the beginning of the term in which the student receives his or her degree.

 Highest Distinction.
 Candidates for the bachelors degree who have successfully completed the program to which they were admitted and achieved a 4.0 cumulative grade point average.